Depth: 10-40 meters +

 The Daedalus Reef is located east of Marsa Alam in the Red Sea.
 It extends to just below the water surface and falls off steeply on all sides quickly.
 The Daedalus Reef is how the Brother Islands, known for his highly visible lighthouse.
 Since the journey from country lasts from several hours to dive Daedalus is meaningful only in the context of a live-aboard / cruise diving.

 Unfortunately, they are not allowed in the national park night dives.
-Because of the remote location and the partly violent flow ( the great drift dives allows ), night dives at Daedalus Reef is prohibited.
+Because of the remote location and the partly violent flow (the great drift dives allow), night dives at Daedalus Reef is prohibited.